Researchers say Pennsylvania's electoral system among worst in country

 In November, all but two of Pennsylvania's 18 congressional races were decided by 10 percentage points or more.
 Three incumbents had no opponents, including U.S. Reps.
 Mike Kelly, R-Butler, and Tim Murphy, R-Upper St. Clair.

 Fair Districts PA, a group led by Common Cause and the League of Women Voters, is working to place the redistricting process in the hands of an independent commission.
-The state constitution will have to be amended to change the process, requiring lawmakers to pass related bills in two consecutive legislative sessions and voters to support such a change through a public referendum.
+The state constitution would have to be amended to change the process, requiring lawmakers to pass related bills in two consecutive legislative sessions and voters to support such a change through a public referendum.

 A related effort stalled during the past legislative session.